Dan-wanna-M/formatron/README.md

 using simple algorithms and then parse it with a parser.
 However, in some cases, obtaining the AST might be necessary.
 In a future release, Formatron will support AST construction.

+### Process batch logits in parallel

+While it is *technically possible* to process logits in parallel CPU threads since Formatron uses Rust internally, most frameworks' generation loop call Formatron's plugin for each logits in a batch in sequential order.
+Modifying this behaviour requires a breaking change to the frameworks' API or let Formatron takes over the control flow from frameworks, either of which implies substantial work.